 Any practical problem closely related to the dairy calf club project which lends itself to demonstration may be prepared and given.
 The following subjects are suggested for demonstrations:

+- ne ronowing subjects are suggested for demonstrations

-1. Judging dairy cattle 2.
-Feeding dairy cattle
+- 1. Judging dairy cattle.

+- 2. Feeding dairy cattle.

-3. Showing and fitting dairy cattle
+- 3. Showing and fitting dairy cattle.

-4. Testing milk
+- 4. Testing milk.

-5. Producing clean milk.
+- 5. Producing clean milk.